wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-software.rst

 .. image:: /docs/software/wpilib-tools/choreo/images/choreo.png
    :alt: Screenshot of an Choreo showing the 2024 field with a trajectory plotted on it

 Choreo is a tool for calculating time optimal autonomous trajectories for swerve and differntial drivetrains.
 This allows simple and efficient creation of autonomous routines.
+For more information see the :doc:`Choreo section </docs/software/wpilib-tools/choreo/index>`.

 ## System Identification